SecurityBong/iOSJailbreakMitigation/README.md

 # iOSJailbreakMitigation
-A reference code on how to mitigate
+This is not the mitigation code but a reference code on how to mitigate.
 ```
 import Foundation
 import MachO.dlfcn